armory/docs/content/en/borealis/architecture-borealis.md

 ### Project Aurora Plugin

 The Project Aurora Plugin for Armory Enterprise (Spinnaker™) provides the Kubernetes Progressive Stage.
-This plugin connects to Armory Cloud services, which are hosted and managed by Armory, outside of your Armory Enterprise (Spinnaker) installation.
+This plugin connects to Armory Cloud services, which are hosted and managed by Armory.
+The services live outside of your Armory Enterprise (Spinnaker) installation.
 These cloud services do the following:

-- Provide information about what Kubernetes Accounts are available as deployment targets
+- Provide information about the Kubernetes Accounts are available as deployment targets
 - Execute deployments

 The plugin enables you to use a single stage to perform a progressive deployment strategy.
-This strategy allows you to deploy a new version of your application, and route traffic to the new version incrementally.
+The strategy allows you to deploy a new version of your application and route traffic to the new version incrementally.
 In between each scaling event, the stage can be configured to wait for an event, such as a manual approval, before continuing.

 For information about enabling the stage, see [Get Started with Project Aurora for Spinnaker]({{< ref "aurora-install" >}}).